Package 'scDiagnostics'

 Details

-Designed for SingleCellExperiment objects, this function subsets data for specified cell types, computes pairwise distances or correlations, and visualizes these measurements through ridgeline plots.
+Designed for SingleCellExperiment objects, this function subsets data for the specified cell type, computes pairwise distances or correlations, and visualizes these measurements through ridgeline plots.
 The plots help evaluate the consistency and differentiation of annotated cell types within single-cell datasets.

 Value